huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Example output when identifying the leader arm's port (e.g., `/dev/tty.usbmodem575E0031751` on Mac, or possibly `/dev/ttyACM0` on Linux):
 ```
-Finding all available ports for the DynamixelMotorsBus.
+Finding all available ports for the MotorBus.
 ['/dev/tty.usbmodem575E0032081', '/dev/tty.usbmodem575E0031751']
 Remove the usb cable from your DynamixelMotorsBus and press Enter when done.